Share:

 | Multi-Agent | Specialized agents collaborate on subtasks | Large projects needing diverse expertise |

 Recommendation for Beginners: Start with the ReAct pattern.
 It's the most flexible, has the best framework support, and teaches you the fundamental agent loop.
-You can always evolve to more complex patterns later.

 Step 3: Select Your Tech Stack